aji/libunicorn/README.md

 # Dependencies

-The only depedency is a working standard C library that implements functions such as `strncat` and `strtok_r`. `libunicorn` aims to avoid the socket layer, memory management, and I/O as completely as possible, serving as little more than a box of tools to be used by larger applications.
+`libunicorn` currently depends only on `libmowgli-2`.
+Although `libunicorn` only uses a small subset of the features in `libmowgli-2`, the library was created to be used with applications that will make use of `libmowgli-2`.

 # Documentation